zhanga/yugu-bot/README.md

 * Requires Discord.js

 ## **Instructions**
+* You would add this bot to Discord in the same way you would add any Discord bot.
 * Just add images to the images folder, and the bot will display the images with a !(imagename).
 * You have to update the HTML figures manually... sorry!
 * Make sure you set your token up at the very bottom.